We offer programs in these countries where it is legal and practical for international intended parents to undertake a surrogacy program.

 Altruistic Vs. Commercial Surrogacy

-In the USA, Russia, Georgia and Ukraine the surrogacy process is commercial.
+In Georgia and Ukraine the surrogacy process is commercial.
 In Greece, and Canada altruistic surrogacy is legal.
 For some IPs entering into a commercial surrogacy arrangement overseas can constitute a criminal offence in their home country or State.
 Please consult a lawyer on this issue because it is not just entering into an international commercial surrogacy agreement that can be an offence but even entering into any surrogacy arrangement outside of your place of residence that is not expressly authorised by your local law.

 Treatment of Surrogates